Better Questions

 Part 2: Creating Sequences of Questions

-Research has been surprisingly unclear about whether high-level questions are actually effective.
-Wait.
-What?
-The key is that high-level questions on their own aren't enough.
+For TeachersHigh-level questions on their own simply aren't enough.
 We must create sequences of questions!

 Part 3: Developing Questions that Prompt Thinking in Math